Error estimation of different schemes to measure spin-squeezing inequalities: Three ways to measure spin-squeezing inequalities

 As $\Es{\widetilde{(\Delta J_{\alpha})^{2}}_{\text{AP}}}=(\Delta J_{\alpha})^{2}$ (cf. App.\,\ref{App_UnbiasedEstimators_AP}), $(\tilde{\xi}_{c})_{\text{AP1}}$ is also an unbiased estimator of $\xi_{c}$.
 Again, the three estimators on the right-hand side of Eq.\,\eqref{Eq_estimator_xi_c_AP1} are obtained in different measurements and are thus statistically independent.
-For each direction all distinct pairs are measured $K_{\text{AP1}}$-times and hence the total number of state samples is $3N(N-1)K_{\text{AP1}}$.
+For each direction all distinct pairs are measured $K_{\text{AP1}}$ times, and hence the total number of state samples is $3N(N-1)K_{\text{AP1}}$.

 \textbf{Scheme AP2.} Alternatively, we can calculate the variance by estimating the expectation value $\expval{J_{\alpha}}^{2}$ separately, i.e., by $\widetilde{\expval{J_{\alpha}^{2}}}_{\text{AP}}-\widetilde{\expval{J_{\alpha}}^{2}}_{\text{AP}}$.
 For this purpose, we propose to measure the spin of one qubit in each experimental run.
 From the outcomes, the expectation value $\expval{J_{\alpha}}^{2}$ can be estimated by multiplying the results of two different experimental runs.
 This ensures that the two outcomes are statistically independent.
 To formulate the estimator, we measure all pairs $(i,j)$, where we allow $i=j$.
 We divide the number of repetitions into two groups. $\frac{K_{\text{AP}}}{2}$ of the times we measure the spin of qubit $i$ and for the remaining repetitions we observe qubit $j$.
-This results in the following estimator
+This results in the following estimator:

 The measurement scheme is depicted in Fig.\,\hyperref[Fig_xi_AP]{4\,(b)}.
-However, this comes at the expense that the correlations between the two estimators $\widetilde{\expval{J_{\alpha}^{2}}}_{\text{AP}}$ and $\widetilde{\expval{J_{\alpha}}^{2}}_{\text{AP}}$ have to be taken into account or two independent data-sets have to be obtained.
-In the following statistical analysis, we assume that two independent data-sets are used.
+However, this comes at the expense that the correlations between the two estimators $\widetilde{\expval{J_{\alpha}^{2}}}_{\text{AP}}$ and $\widetilde{\expval{J_{\alpha}}^{2}}_{\text{AP}}$ have to be taken into account or two independent datasets have to be obtained.
+In the following statistical analysis, we assume that two independent datasets are used.
 We show in App.\,\ref{App_UnbiasedEstimators_AP} that Eq.\,\eqref{Eq_J_alpha2_AP} is an unbiased estimator and thus

 obeys $\Es{(\tilde{\xi}_{c})_{\text{AP2}}}=\xi_{c}$.
-In case all estimators on the right-hand side of Eq.\,\eqref{Eq_estimator_xi_c_AP2} are obtained from different data-sets, they are independent.
+In case all estimators on the right-hand side of Eq.\,\eqref{Eq_estimator_xi_c_AP2} are obtained from different datasets, they are independent.
 Since the estimator in Eq.\,\eqref{Eq_J_alpha2_AP} uses all pairs of qubits, the total number of state samples is $(4N-3)NK_{\text{AP2}}$.